davidtwco/rfcs/text/0000-build-std.md

-Using different dependency versions for the standard library would invalidate the upstream testing of the standard library guaranteeing that the standard library works as expected for a target, per the target tier policy.
-In particular, some crates use unstable APIs when included as a dependency of the standard library meaning that there is a high risk of breakage if any package version is changed.
+Using different dependency versions for the standard library would invalidate the upstream testing of the standard library guaranteeing that the standard library works as expected for a target, per the [target tier policy][target-tier-policy].
+In particular, some crates use unstable APIs when included as a dependency of the standard library meaning that there is a high risk of build breakage if any package version is changed.

 Using the lockfile included in the `rust-src` component guarantees that the same dependency versions are used as in the pre-built standard library.
 As the